 Mostly unscripted heartache and fun, spoken and sung.

-- Rhia Stankovic-Jones as Schmiel the Sheep, a squirrel and evil Dorothy
+- Rhia Stankovic as Schmiel the Sheep, a squirrel and evil Dorothy

 - Amanda Buckley and her big beginning, middle and end